 Pontoon Open to the Public

-Please note, restrictions will be in place as to how many people can be on the pontoon at a given time and will be implemented by security personnel.
+Please note, should the bridge be open to the public, restrictions will be in place as to how many people can be on the pontoon at a given time and will be implemented by security personnel.

 Navigational Closures Notice

 Waterways Ireland wishes to advise masters / owners / users of the Shannon that the Shannon Navigation will be closed from 12pm on Friday 8th to 7pm on Saturday 9th September 2023 to facilitate this event and the construction of the pontoon bridge.

 The slipway at Ballina will be closed while the pontoon is being constructed.
 Construction will take place from Wednesday 6th September to Friday 8th September and the pontoon will be dismantled on Saturday 9th and Sunday 10th September 2023.